GitHub Self-Hosted Agent Setup¶

 Windows Agent Setup¶

-- Create the user "testbot" on the machine.
-The password should be the password of email@example.com (available in 1password)
+- Create the user “testbot” on the machine.
+Use the password for

 - In admin PowerShell,

-- In admin Powershell, download and run windows_buildkite_start.ps1 (Use
+- In admin Powershell, download and run windows_buildkite_start.ps1 with

 - Launch Docker.
 It may require you to take further actions.

 - Log into Chrome with the user

 - If a laptop, set the “lid closing” setting in settings to do nothing.